Monty/IMDb_xref/README.md

         -h      Print this message.
         -a      All -- Only print 'All names' section.
         -f      File -- Query a specific file rather than "Credits-Person*csv".
-        -m      Multiples -- Only print names that appear multiple times -i      Print info about any files that are searched.
+        -d      Duplicates -- Only print names that appear multiple times -i      Print info about any files that are searched.
         -n      No loop - don't offer to do another search upon exit